ppazos/FHIR-gecco-bundle-examples/README.md

 > $ groovy build_bundle.groovy -wp bundle1_profiles > output.json

+## 4. Want to generate multiple outputs?

+> $ groovy build_bundle_multiple.groovy -wp bundle1_profies -n 10

+This will generate 10 JSON bundles in the `/out` folder.
+If the `-n` argument is not provided, it will generate 10 by default.

+## 5. Using bloom-filter identifiers

+Here `identifiers` is a text file containing one patient identifier per line.

+> $ groovy build_bundle.groovy -wp bundle1_profiles -pid identifiers

+This will generate 1 bundle, print it to the standard output, and the patient.identifier.value will be taken from the `identifiers` file randomly.

+> $ groovy build_bundle_multiple.groovy -wp bundle1_profies -n 10 -pid identifiers

+This will generate 10 bundles in the `/out` folder, and the patient.identifier.value will be taken from the `identifiers` file randomly for each bundle.

+NOTE: the `/debugging_daten_bloomfilter` folder contains many files with identifiers.

 ## How this works?

 The script uses the references to the profiles to search in the examples folder of the Simplifier Project (https://simplifier.net/forschungsnetzcovid-19).